Strikes in the United States in the 1930s: Little Steel in 1937

 The steel industry was one of the largest and most important.
 The new CIO succeeded in organizing without a strike U.S. Steel in 1937.
 However "Little Steel"—six companies next in size—resisted furiously.
 According to Bruce Nelson, the Steel Workers Organizing Committee (SWOC), was established in 1936 by John L. Lewis, president of both the United Mine Workers of America (UMW) and the new Congress of Industrial Organizations (CIO).
 Although no steel workers were involved in it at first, the goal was to use UMW and CIO organizers to unionize the nation's great steel industry.
 Lewis appointed Philip Murray, to head of SWOC, and most of the organizers were on loan from the miners' union.
 SWOC was influenced by UMW's policies, and many of its officials were also UMW officials.

 Lewis was consulted on every major activity.
 He and his team believed that the steel industry's rigidly hierarchical and autocratic structure required a centralized and responsible union.
 They waged a series of militant strikes, especially the "Little Steel" strike of 1937, that challenged the traditional image of a stable, strong, and unified union.
-Murray proclaimed a policy of "complete racial equality" concerning SWOC membership. was referring to European ethnic groups plus Blacks.
+Murray proclaimed a policy of "complete racial equality" concerning SWOC membership.
+This was referring to European ethnic groups plus Blacks.
 The strong Communist element in SWOC was promoting the equal inclusion of Black workers.
 SWOC first goal was to seize the industry's company unions, known as Employee Representation Plans (ERPs), which SWOC aimed to capture from within.
 By January 1937, many of the ERPs had voted to join SWOC, which claimed to have a membership of 125,000.
 However, in March 1937, U.S. Steel, which controlled 40% of the industry, signed a collective bargaining agreement with SWOC.
 US Steel realized tha Roosevelt's reelection in 1936, plus the success of the autoworkers at General Motors, meant union recognition was inevitable.

 The Little Steel strike was a violent 1937 labor strike by SWOC against dour smaller steel companies led by Republic Steel, and including Bethlehem Steel, Inland Steel, and Youngstown Sheet and Tube.
 The strike aimed to achieve union recognition among 81,000 workers in 29 plants.
 It failed.
 The opposition was energetically led by Republic's Tom M. Girdler who used every level of force, money and political connections to stymie SWOC.
 Girdler had advantages: The time was not ripe as the economy was in a sharp recession; SWOC was under attack by the AFL as dual unionism, and by conservatives as infiltrated by Communists.
 Worst of all, a peaceful rally in Chicago ended in the Memorial Day Massacre as police fired on the crowd, killing ten and ruining the confidence of the strikers.
 Little Steel defied SWOC in 1937 but when the defense buildup was in high gear in 1941 Washington forced them to accept the unions.
 SWOC prevailed and swept the industry, becoming the United Steelworkers of America in 1942.